munificent/craftinginterpreters/book/hash-tables.md

 and convert it to a fixed-size integer.

 Finally, we get to the "hash" part of "hash table".
-A **hash function** takes some larger blob of data and "hashes" it to produce a fixed-size integer whose value depends on all of the bits of the original data.
+A **hash function** takes some larger blob of data and "hashes" it to produce a fixed-size integer **hash code** whose value depends on all of the bits of the original data.
 A <span name="crypto">good</span> hash function has three main goals:

 <aside name="crypto">